michaeluno/admin-page-framework/readme.txt

 = Does my commercial product incorporating your framework library have to be released under GPL? = No. The demo plugin is released under GPLv2 or later but the library itself is released under MIT.

+= Can I set a custom post type as a root page? =
+Yes.
+For built-in root menu items or create your own ones, you need to use the `setRootMenuPage()` method.
+For root pages of custom post types, use `setRootMenuPageBySlug()`.

 = How do I retrieve the stored options? =
 The framework stores them as an organized multidimensional array in the options table in a single row.
 So use the `get_option()` function and pass the instantiated class name as the key or the custom key if you specify one in the constructor.

 For instance, if your instantiated class name is `APF` then the code would be `get_option( 'APF' );` Alternatively, use the [AdminPageFramework::getOption()](http://admin-page-framework.michaeluno.jp/en/v3/class-AdminPageFramework.html#_getOption) static method.

-= Can I set a custom post type as a root page? =
-Yes.
-For built-in root menu items or create your own ones, you need to use the `setRootMenuPage()` method.
-For root pages of custom post types, use `setRootMenuPageBySlug()`.

-= Is it possible to use a custom database table to store options instead of in the options table? = Yes.
-But you have to code it by yourself the part that retrieve and store the options.
+= Is it possible to use a custom database table to store submitted form data instead of using the options table? = Yes.
+But you have to code it by yourself the part that retrieves and stores the form data.

 What you need to do is to set the `value` argument in the field definition array to suppress the displaying value in the form.
 See an example. https://gist.github.com/michaeluno/fb4088b922b71710c7fb

-Also passing an empty string, `''` to the first paramter of the constuctor will disable the ability to store submitted form data into the options table.
+Also passing an empty string, `''` to the first parameter of the constructor will disable the ability to store submitted form data into the options table.

 e.g.
 `$this->setRootMenuPageBySlug( 'edit.php?post_type=apf_posts' );`